Conditional requests let you apply commands to Things only when specific conditions about the Thing’s current state are met.

 Path-specific conditions

-This feature allows you to apply different RQL conditions to different parts of a merge patch,
+Since Ditto 3.8.0, you can apply different conditions to different parts of a merge operation using the merge-thing-patch-conditions header.

-The merge-thing-patch-conditions header contains a JSON object where each key represents a JSON pointer path and each
+The header contains a JSON object where each key is a JSON pointer path (relative to the merge command’s path) and each value is an RQL expression.
+Paths without conditions are always applied.

-- If a path-specific condition is not fulfilled, that part of the merge patch will be skipped.
+- If a path-specific condition is not met, that part is skipped.

-- Paths without conditions will always be applied.
+- Paths without conditions are always applied.

 Permissions for path-specific conditions